huntdatacenter/docs/docs/governance/tingweek.md

 ![Ting schedule days](./images/tingweek-schedule-days.png)

 Individual Tings are scheduled over the week on the same time slots.
-The current scheule is as follows: Lab tings are held on Tuesdays 2-4 pm CET, Coordinator tings on Wednesdays 9-11 am CET, Enterprise tings on Wednesdays 1-3 pm CET and Lagtun on Thursdays 9-11 am CET.
+The current scheule is as follows: Lab tings are held on Tuesdays 2-4 pm CET, Data space tings on Wednesdays 9-11 am CET, Enterprise tings on Wednesdays 1-3 pm CET and Lagtun on Thursdays 9-11 am CET.